 Something about the humans studying forbidden magic that could end the world, and they call it Seraph of the End.
 And now you’ve gained some information about the roots behind the big clash between the humans and the vampires, you might be more suspicious as to the whereabouts of both sides.
 While Yuu keeps on believing that humans are his family, others especially Mika, insist the underlying thought they are just using him for spellcraft experimentation.

-After you witnessed the near finale in the first season where Yuu transformed into a fearsome beast and suddenly loss consciousness, here comes a new chapter of their journey as the Japanese Imperial Demon Army continues the noble extermination along with Yuu’s goal to save Mika from the hands of vampires.
-While the first season introduces a brief discussion of the anime with the main cast and what to expect with their role, this new season rather focuses the battle between humans and vampires with new characters who play a big role throughout the series, and there are highlights to those characters who have less appearance, or once seen, in the first season like Kureto Hiiragi, the Lieutenant General of the Japanese Imperial Demon Army.
+After you witnessed the near finale in the first season where Yuu transformed into a fearsome beast and suddenly experienced loss of consciousness, here comes a new chapter of their journey as the Japanese Imperial Demon Army continues their noble extermination along with Yuu’s goal to save Mika from the hands of vampires.
+While the first season introduces a brief discussion of the anime with the main cast and what to expect with their role, this new season rather focuses on the battle between the humans and the vampires with new characters who play a big role throughout the series, and there are highlights to those characters who have less appearance, or once seen, in the first season like Kureto Hiiragi, the Lieutenant General of the Japanese Imperial Demon Army.